Cloud-Schematics/openshift-hub-and-spoke-vpc-arch/README.md

-# Red Hat OpenShift Hub and Spoke VPC
+# Red Hat OpenShift Hub and Spoke VPC with Gateway

 This template creates a multizone Hub VPC, an OpenShift cluster on that VPC, and bastion VSI on a Spoke VPC to allow communication with the cluster over the private service endpoint.